A grape twist on the classic, with this grape Negroni!

-While we don’t have a bar except for the one in our house, we still wanted to celebrate Negroni Week by coming up with our own take on a negroni, the Concord Negroni Flip.
-Inspired by a Negroni Flip we saw on Food52, we decided that we wanted to create our own version using some homemade concord grape syrup we made from grapes we found at our local farmer’s market.
+While we don’t have a bar except for the one in our house, we still wanted to celebrate Negroni Week.
+So we came up with our own take on a negroni, the Concord Negroni Flip.
+Inspired by a Negroni Flip we saw on Food52, we decided that we wanted to create our own version using some homemade grape syrup we made from grapes we found at our local farmer’s market.

 We both liked the way the sweet tartness of the concord grape syrup worked against the bitterness of the Campari and the herbal notes of the sweet vermouth.
 Since vermouth is made from wine, its grape characteristics worked well with the concord grape syrup.

 We started out with the basic negroni recipe, 1 part gin, 1 part campari, 1 part sweet vermouth and used that as the base of our flip.
-This ratio is the recipe for the basic negroni, which can admittedly be rather bitter and for some people who aren’t fans of bitter flavors (like Mrs. Nom!).
+This ratio is the recipe for the basic negroni, which can admittedly be rather bitter and for some people who aren’t fans of bitter flavors.

 A flip is a great way to temper strong flavors and bring a rich creaminess to a drink by using cream or an egg.

 For the Concord Negroni Flip, we chose to use heavy cream which added a velvety texture and a more creamy smooth flavor than an egg would.